How the Drive for Space Solar Is Powering Your Home

 Temperature Performance

-Many homeowners assume solar performs best in extreme heat, but solar panels actually operate more efficiently in cooler temperatures with direct sunlight.
+Many homeowners assume solar performs best in extreme heat, but solar panels actually operate more efficiently in cooler temperatures combined with direct sunlight.

 The High-Tech Benefits of Residential Solar